111 Huntington Avenue

-111 Huntington Avenue is a Boston skyscraper.
-Located on Huntington Avenue, it is part of the Prudential Center complex that also houses the Prudential Tower.
+111 Huntington Avenue is a skyscraper on Huntington Avenue in Boston, Massachusetts, United States.
+It is part of the Prudential Center complex that also houses the Prudential Tower.
 Completed in 2002, the tower is 554 ft tall and houses 36 floors.
-It is Boston's tenth-tallest building.
-It won the 2002 bronze Emporis Skyscraper Award.
-It is sometimes given the unofficial nickname The R2-D2 Building after the Star Wars droid's top.
+It is Boston's 12th-tallest building.
+Its recognizable dome gives the tower the unofficial nicknames of The R2-D2 Building and the Juicer Building.

 Design

-The 36-story tower is capped by an open-frame dome and crown which is illuminated at night.
+The 36-story tower, constructed by John Moriarty & Associates, Inc, is capped by an open-frame dome and crown which is illuminated at night.
 The building's original design called for a flat roof, but Boston Mayor Thomas Menino objected; Menino chose the present design from among several options the developer subsequently proposed.

 The postmodern facade consists of a blue glass curtain wall designed by the architect firm Childs Bertman Tseckares Inc. (CBT).
 The lobby interior consists of reflective black marble walls with finished wood paneling and a dramatic lobby waterfall.
-It can be accessed from the adjacent Prudential retail mall.

-The building includes a number of energy-efficiency features.
+It can be accessed from the adjacent Prudential retail mall, and includes a number of energy-efficient features.

-The project was constructed by John Moriarty & Associates, Inc.